FAQ - Frequently Asked Questions

 A: Try:

-• Use a simpler environment/map
+• using a simpler map

 Getting Help